IWIL Board of Directors, Leadership Council, and Staff

 - Jackie has been working for the American Federation of Government Employees union the last 20 years and co-owns a residential cleaning business.
 She has been a lifelong resident of Bolingbrook and has participated in movements to stop an immigration detention facility and abuse of Wal Mart workers.
 She cares deeply about Will County and making sure that government is accountable, transparent and listens to the residents.
 She was just elected to a 2nd term on the Will County Board in 2012, her 3rd election cycle as a candidate; the first race lost by 89 votes in 2006, ran again in 2008 and won by 1200 votes with another victory in 2012.
 She spends her spare time serving on the Citizens Against Abuse board, an organization that fights domestic abuse through education.
 She is a 2006 alumna of the Illinois Women's Institute for Leadership and credits this program with every bit of success that she has had as a candidate and elected official.
 The training and encouragement from IWIL led to her successful involvement in many other endeavors outside of political office as well.
 Recently she completed the Harvard Kennedy School of Government Executives in State and Local Government program.

 The Leadership Council consists of former Board Members, IWIL Founders and Community Leaders that support IWIL's mission.

-Carolyn Brown Hodge, Linda Chapa LAvia, Sharon Corrigan, Bonnie Ettinger, Linda Hawker, Margaret A. Houlihan Smith, Mattie Hunter, Hon.
+Carolyn Brown Hodge, Linda Chapa Lavia, Sharon Corrigan, Bonnie Ettinger, Linda Hawker, Margaret A. Houlihan Smith, Mattie Hunter, Hon.
 Iris Martinez, Shirley A. McCombs, Carol Ronen, Bettylu Saltzman, Hon.
-Jan Schakowsky, Linda Sher, Beth Spencer, Bobbie L. Steele, amd Amy C. Stockwell.
+Jan Schakowsky, Linda Sher, Beth Spencer, Bobbie L. Steele, and Amy C. Stockwell.

 - Carolyn Brown Hodge